jimietran/sdn-screen/README.md

 Possible results:

-- Hit - if there are any matches in the SDN list
+- Hit - displays if there any matches to full name, country, and date of birth in the SDN list
-- Clear - if no matches in the SDN list
+- Clear - displays if there are no matches in the SDN list

 ## How To Use